 The interaction is recorded from two positions at each end of the robot pen, and a camera mounted on a post attached to the robot also captures a 'robots eye' view, providing a third perspective.
-The resulting composite video is approximately 5 minutes long.
+The resulting composite video is approximately five minutes long.
 Figure 4 is a single frame from the video.
 It shows the researcher interacting with the robot.
 This video was shown to half of our group of test participants.

-We used an early beta version of the ABOD3 tool to create a second video.
-A frame from this video is shown in figure 5.
+Using the pre-alpha version of the ABOD3 tool, we created a second video.
+A frame from this video is shown in Figure 5.
 The six Drives described above are clearly visible.
 As each Drive is released and the associated behaviours are executed, the plan elements constituting the behaviours are highlighted.
 This highlighting is synchronised with the behaviour of the robot visible in the video.
-In this way the viewer has access to a great deal more information from the robot than is available by watching the robot alone.
+This gives the viewer access to a great deal more information from the robot than is available by watching the robot alone.
+ABOD3 conveniently allows us to collapse the lower levels in the hierarchy, and position the visible plan elements for ease of understanding.
+For the purpose of clarity in the video, we chose to display only the highest levels of the reactive plan, primarily the robot Drives.

-Figure 5: More transparent video showing the ABOD3 plan representation, where sub-trees have been hidden from view (stimulus for Group Two).
+Figure 5: More transparent video showing the ABOD3 plan representation; sub-trees have been hidden from view (stimulus for Group Two).